Who doesn’t love cheese? And more specifically, who doesn’t love cheese when it becomes the main ingredient in an amazing Latin recipe?

-What’s the secret to make a perfect grilled cheese sanwich?
+What’s the secret to making a perfect grilled cheese sandwich?
 There are many, and each vary according to the chef.
 But overall, the main advice would be to have a high quality cheese at home and a soft butter to spread on the outside of the bread before grilling, because it adds flavor and enhances the ability of bread to crisp up when grilled.

 This recipe is basically a cheese souffle with flour made in a Savarin or or bundt cake mold.

 The Savarin is a mold that is used to mold rice and cold timbales, also perfect for baking donut-shaped biscuits or for making jellies!